48 Hours in Guerneville, California

 For great cocktails in a welcoming space, El Barrio (yet another creation by chef/entrepreneur Crista Luedtke) showcases artisanal handcrafted spirits like mescal, tequila, and bourbon.
 This modern Mexican cocktail lounge also offers regional Mexican cuisine on its short bar bites menu, like Chicken Tinga Tostadas and Chili-Braised Pork Tacos.

 Opened in 1979, the Rainbow Cattle Company quickly earned a reputation as a party destination, providing carefree good times in a rustic setting.
-It serves a robust crowd of locals year-round, plus GLBT tourists from spring to fall.
+It serves a robust crowd of locals year-round, plus LGBT tourists from spring to fall.

 Mc T’s Bullpen Sports Bar offers live music, DJs, dancing, game nights, karaoke, and pool tournaments; it bills itself as a “great local dive bar in Guerneville!”